 Minor tears may go unnoticed immediately and will appear a few hours later with pain and swelling.
 More serious ACL tears are accompanied by severe pain and often a popping sound.
 The knee may feel as though something has snapped and walking or bending the knee is usually impossible.

 Administering ice and compression immediately will help reduce pain and swelling.
 Treatment differs depending on the degree of instability and the patient's activity level.
-Many ligament injuries heal with rest and home conservative treatments such as rest, elevation, cold, compression and a blood flow stimulation device (once swelling is down) .
-Blood Circulation Boost is exactly what the Knee T•Shellz Wraps® is made for.
+Many ligament injuries heal home conservative treatments such as rest, elevation, cold, compression and a blood flow stimulation device (once swelling is down) .
+Localized Enhanced Circulation Response in the Knee is exactly what the Knee T•Shellz Wraps® are intended for.

 Once your knee has improved somewhat, it is recommended that you build muscle strength around the knee with gentle stretching under the guidance of a physical therapist or physician to complete your return to normal and help prevent re-injury in the knee.
 If an injured ligament does not strengthen appropriately or an athlete continues to experience the knee giving way, arthroscopic surgery and ligament reconstruction may be necessary.
 For more information on ligament tears, click here.